Artist's statement

 My process starts with an outdoor ink pour to spontaneously generate sprawling, unpredictable forms, which are shaped by rain, wind, insects, and other chance encounters with the environment.
 I map and annotate them using gestural mark making, drawing, painting, and collage.
 A new series incorporates deconstructed roadmaps, representing fractured sociopolitical and ecological landscapes.

-My background in journalism and infographics and my research in the areas of cartography, geoscience, cosmology, and quantum physics have inspired how I think and work.
-Art influences include automatism, gestural painting, and calligraphic and cartographic abstraction.
+My background in journalism and infographics and my research in the areas of cartography, Earth sciences, cosmology, and quantum physics inspire how I think and work.
+Art influences include automatism, abstract expressionism, and calligraphic and cartographic abstraction.